Thermodynamic structure of the Sinkhorn flow: Background

-where $\pi \ll \Tilde{\pi}$ denotes that $\pi$ is absolutely continuous with respect to $\Tilde{\pi}$.
-The existence of the minimizer (denoted throughout as $\pi_*$) in \eqref{eq:eot} is a standard result due to the lower semicontinuity of $H$ (see e.g. Theorem 1.10, \cite{nutz_introduction_nodate}).
+where $H$ is the relative entropy, defined for probability measures as in \eqref{eq:H}.
+The existence of the minimizer (denoted throughout as $\pi_*$) in \eqref{eq:eot} is due to the lower semicontinuity of $H$ and narrow compactness of $\Pi(\mu, \nu)$ as noted earlier (see e.g. Theorem 1.10, \cite{nutz_introduction_nodate}).
 The Fenchel-Rockafellar dual form of ${\rm OT}_\varepsilon$ \eqref{eq:eot} (4.4, \cite{peyre_computational_2020}) is